The following blog post was originally published on 1/24/18, but updated 1/2/19 for added value.

 When we talk about the new year and what that means for us - both personally and professionally - we often talk about what we’re going to do.
 But to achieve success, sometimes we need to pinpoint the activities and behaviors that are bad for us; the things we’re not going to do.

-What mistakes should association professionals avoid in 2018?
+What mistakes should association and chamber professionals avoid in 2019?
 We’ve identified six:

 1. Hopping on every new trend